 Emerging infectious diseases are one of the main threats to global biodiversity.
 Amphibians, a group severely declining at the global scale, suffer from spreading fungal diseases, in particular the amphibian chytrid fungus, Batrachochytrium dendrobatidis.
 We have studied this pathogen in the wild in the Alps and in East Africa and have made a risk assessment for all global amphibian species, based on distribution models.

-Involved researchers: Michael Veith, Norman Wagner, Jos Kielgast, Dennis Rödder (past); and more.
+Involved researchers from our lab: Michael Veith, Norman Wagner, Jos Kielgast, Dennis Rödder (past), Stefan Lötters.

 Photo: Fire salamander (Salamandra salamandra):